 How Can I Claim for Industrial Deafness?

 Your employer doesn’t just have a moral obligation to ensure the workplace is safe; they have a legal responsibility to do so.
 Industrial deafness is one of many ways employees can be harmed by working in a dangerous environment.
-If you’re affected by noise-induced hearing loss, suffering partial deafness or muffled hearing, then talk to The Compensation Experts for legal advice on making a compensation claim for industrial deafness.
+If you’re affected by noise-induced hearing loss, suffering partial deafness or muffled hearing, then talk to The Compensation Experts for advice on making a compensation claim for industrial deafness.

 What is Industrial Deafness?